Rebilly/api-definitions/WRITING-STYLE.md

 ## Tags

-We use tags to group related operations.
+Use tags to group related operations in the Rebilly API reference.
 When searching operations, the reader may look at the tag description for the context.
-It is important that we add detail to these descriptions and link to related content if required.
+Add detail to these descriptions and link to related content if required.

 ### Tag example